For Jealousy Is the Rage of a Man

 "For Jealousy is the Rage of a Man" is the seventh episode of the fourth season of the American dark comedy crime television series The Righteous Gemstones.
 It is the 34th overall episode of the series and was written by consulting producer Kevin Barnett, consulting producer Chris Pappas, and series creator Danny McBride, and directed by executive producer Jonathan Watson.
 It was released on HBO on April 20, 2025, and also was available on Max on the same date.

 The series follows a family of televangelists and megachurch pastors led by widowed patriarch Eli Gemstone.
 The main focus is Eli and his immature children, Jesse, Kelvin and Judy, all of whom face challenges in their lives.
 The series depicts the family's past and scandals, which unleash consequences.
-In the episode, Kelvin refuses to leave his treehouse after his humilliating debate, while Eli confronts Cobb, and learns about Lori's past.
+In the episode, Kelvin refuses to leave his treehouse after his humiliating debate, while Eli confronts Cobb, and learns about Lori's past.

 According to Nielsen Media Research, the episode was seen by an estimated 0.289 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received generally positive reviews from critics, although Adam DeVine received high praise for his performance in the episode.